PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 ### When to use ClickHouse

 As with any complex and simple tool, you should default to the simpler tool if you can.
-ClickHouse is easy to set-up, doesn’t involve multi-piece architecture to maintain, and has a war-chest of tools for a majority of needs.
+ClickHouse is easy to setup, doesn’t involve multi-piece architecture to maintain, and has a war-chest of tools for a majority of needs.

 In fact, it’s less about when you should use ClickHouse and more about when you shouldn’t.
 Here are some reasons for why ClickHouse may **not** be the right solution for you:

+- You cannot batch data
 - You need to accurately retrieve data that was just inserted
-- You cannot batch data
 - You need to prioritize queries **and** believe a certain query will be slow in ClickHouse

 Of course, you can utilize ClickHouse even with these constraints if you utilize additional scaffolding architecture such as caches.
 While that detracts from ClickHouse’s single-monolith value prop, they are valid techniques to still use ClickHouse, especially if ClickHouse is ideal because of its: